About

 Throughout human history, stories have been the most enduring and essential form of communication.
 They do far more than entertain.
 They help us make sense of chaos, give voice to our longings, and bring meaning to our experiences.
 Whether we are young or old, ancient or contemporary, we all need stories to believe in.
 They shape how we understand and see ourselves in the world.

 As a lifelong admirer of Joseph Campbell, I believe that stories—especially myths—are not merely fictional or symbolic.
 They are, in fact, among the most sacred truths we have.
-They reflect the soul of humanity and provide a compass for those searching for purpose, belonging, and clarity.
+They reflect the soul of humanity and serve as a compass for those seeking purpose, belonging, and clarity.

 What I Believe